Anyone who knows me knows I love to tweak recipes almost from the get go.

 Additional vegetable options:

 I consider this a base recipe.
-Some various vegetables would be great additions!
-Sauté the veggies with the onions until tender.
+Some various vegetables would make great additions!
+Sauté any additional veggies with the onions until tender.

 - diced carrots, parsnips, turnip, rutabaga